ty10ng/ty10ng/resume.md

 Proven expertise in automation, cloud platforms (AWS, Azure, GCP), and IaC tools such as Ansible, Terraform, and GitHub Actions.

-Passionate about building resilient, scalable, and secure infrastructure, reducing downtime through automation, and optimizing CI/CD pipelines.
+Passionate about designing resilient infrastructure, minimizing downtime through automation, and continuously improving delivery pipelines.

 Currently preparing for the Certified Kubernetes Administrator (CKA) certification to further enhance Kubernetes orchestration skills.